Los Angeles Theft Attorney

-Therefore, if you are under a criminal investigation or already arrested for a theft case anywhere in Los Angeles County, you need to immediately consult with a Los Angeles theft crime defense lawyer.
+Therefore, if you are under a criminal investigation or have already been arrested for a theft case anywhere in Los Angeles County, you need to consult with a Los Angeles theft crime defense lawyer immediately.

-Also, a theft case conviction on your record might have dire consequences on your immigration status, derailing for instance, ability to obtain and/or renew your green card and you may be ordered to pay victim restitution.
+Also, a theft case conviction on your record might have dire consequences on your immigration status, derailing, for instance, your ability to obtain and renew your green card, and you may be ordered to pay victim restitution.
 We can help you decide whether to accept a plea bargain in your case.

 We understand the most common defenses in California criminal cases.
 Therefore, it is important to stop a theft case conviction on its tracks by getting legal advice from a theft attorney in Los Angeles.

 At Eisner Gorin LLP, our Los Angeles theft attorneys understand that everyone makes mistakes.
-By the virtue of our extensive knowledge of the criminal legal system, we are able either to dismiss theft charges and/or plead down to a lesser charge whatever your case might be.
+Our extensive knowledge of the criminal legal system allows us to dismiss theft charges or plead down to a lesser charge, whatever your case might be.

 If arrested, there is a good chance you will have to appear for an arraignment, which is the first court appearance.